sshonosuke/GDCI/README.md

 The repository includes the following files.

 * `GDCI-function.R` : Script implementing the proposed method
-* `simulation.R` : Script applying the proposed method to two simulated datasets
+* `simulation.R` : Script of one-shot simulation
 * `crimedata.RData`: Summary statistics of crimedata used in our analysis
-* `data-analysis`.R: Script for analyzing the crime data
+* `data-analysis.R': Script of an application to the crime data